Mainakdeb/Exploring_CIFAR_10/README.md

 * Handling raw RGB image datasets.
 * Augmenting training images to increase model robustness.
 * Implemented a checkpoint mechanism to aid long duration training on colab.

+## To Do:
+* Try using a larger model.
+* Use learning rate scheduler